p10r/karl-heinz/README.md

 The idea is to keep this definition broad, to enable other kinds of devices, for example dimmable lights.

 ### Your Module!
+Since the rooms only act as a kind of facade in front of the single modules, adding a custom one will be no hassle.